kolevTKD/NBU-Programming/README.md

 # NBU-Programming
- A repo of my study @New Bulgarina University
+ A repo of my study @New Bulgarian University